Iron supplementation for donors with iron deficiency

 Monitoring donor health

 The reason for the study stemmed from the ferritin policy introduced in recent years.
 Ferritin is a measure of the body's iron reserves.
-It is checked after every fifth donation, in addition to the hemoglobin (Hb) level, which is measured before each donation.
+It is checked at the start of a donor's career and after every fifth donation, in addition to the hemoglobin (Hb) level, which is measured before each donation.

 Low iron levels can lead to anemia.
 Since ferritin levels drop before hemoglobin levels do, monitoring ferritin allows Sanquin to call donors with low levels for their next donation at a later time.
 This prevents donors from being deferred due to low Hb levels, so they don't have to leave without donating.
 By using this method, Sanquin not only monitors donor health but also prevents disappointment.